Hajj Guide: Step By Step Guide To Performing Hajj

 Step 10: Arrival in Muzdalifah

 After sunset, leave ‘Arafah for Muzdalifah, where you’ll pray Maghrib and ‘Isha combined, shortening ‘Isha to two Rakat.
 Rest or worship until shortly before Fajr.
-Collect pebbles in Muzdalifah for stoning the satin over the next three days.
+Collect pebbles in Muzdalifah for stoning the devil over the next three days.
 Pebbles should be similar in size to date stones.
 Gather 49 pebbles, but it’s advisable to have 70 in case some are lost.
 You can collect extra pebbles in Mina to ensure you have enough for the ritual.

 Step 11: Rami and Hady

 The 10th of Dhul Hijjah, known as Yawm al-Nahr, marks the Day of Sacrifice.
 After Fajr Salah, pilgrims leave Muzdalifah for Mina, reciting the Talbiyah.
-They perform the Hady and start the ‘stoning of the satin’ ritual for three days.
+They perform the Hady and start the ‘stoning of the devil’ ritual for three days.
 Muslims worldwide also offer Qurbani and begin the Eid al-Adha festival.

 ● Correct Way of Performing Rami

-During the 10th, 11th, and 12th days of Dhul Hijjah, you’ll perform Rami (stoning of the satin) using 49 pebbles, each similar in size to date stones or seeds.
+During the 10th, 11th, and 12th days of Dhul Hijjah, you’ll perform Rami (stoning of the devil) using 49 pebbles, each similar in size to date stones or seeds.
 Divide them into four pouches: 7 for the 10th, and 21 for both the 11th and 12th days.
 At Jamarat, start by throwing 7 pebbles at Jamarat al-Aqaba while saying “Allāhu ‘Akbar” (Allah is The Greatest).

 Step 12: Performing Qurbani and Eid Al-Adha